fishsciences/artemis_methods/discussion/discussion.md

 assumptions do not hold and a more appropriate model is needed to get unbiased estimates and accurate intervals.
 Here, we demonstrate both the bias introduced by data censorship, and how this bias is not present with models which explicitly account for data-censorship.
-The `artemis` R package provides a simple replacement for standard linear models in R, but using underlying these statistical models which account for the data censorship.
+The `artemis` R package provides a simple replacement for standard linear models in R, but uses statistical models which account for the data censorship inherent in qPCR data.
 Additionally, `artemis` includes many convienence functions for working with model estimates.

 We demonstrate here that artemis had better performance in multiple metrics compared to standard linear models, against both simulated and